xxorde/pgglaskugel/README.md

-  archive     Archives given WAL file(s) basebackup  Creates a new basebackup from the database cleanup     Deletes backups and WAL files enforcing an retention policy ls          Shows existing backups recover     Recovers a given WAL file restore     Restore an existing backup to a given location setup       Setup PostgreSQL and needed directories. tutor       A small tutorial to demonstrate the usage
+  archive     Archives given WAL file(s) basebackup  Creates a new basebackup from the database cleanup     Deletes backups and WAL files enforcing an retention policy fetch       Fetches a given WAL file ls          Shows existing backups restore     Restore an existing backup to a given location setup       Setup PostgreSQL and needed directories. tutor       A small tutorial to demonstrate the usage